Prahladind9/backend-v3/Java21Exam/InterviewPrep.md

   	- Lambda experssions
 		- An anonymous function
 		- May take prarameters and return a value
 		- Treated like data: it can be passed to a method or stores in a variable
+		- type inferances
+		- variable used in lambda expression should be final or effectively final

 ## New Features
 	- Project Loom; enhance concurrent programming via lighweight concurrency